 Comprehensive income consists of net income and other comprehensive income (loss).
-Other comprehensive income (loss) includes unrealized gains and losses on securities available for sale, which are also recognized as separate components of equity.
+Other comprehensive income (loss) includes unrealized gains and losses on securities available for sale and cash flow hedges, which are also recognized as separate components of equity.

 Loss Contingencies